 I returned after dinner that evening, listened to the music, and met the entire band.
 I don't usually play the groupie but this was a fabulous evening!

 Tracey's story: While visiting Bermuda, one day I decided to take advantage of the weather and some free time and eat my lunch in a small park at the water’s edge in St. George’s.

-Following the walking tour, I had watched a re-enactment of The Ducking of the Wives, a tradition that involved punishing women for gossiping and nagging by humiliating them in front of a huge crowd in the town square, then plunging them repeatedly into the harbor.
+Earlier that morning, I had taken a walking tour of the town led by Allison Outerbridge, a descendant of one of the oldest families on the island.
+Her knowledge of the area is seemingly encyclopedic.
+Following the walking tour, I watched a re-enactment of The Ducking of the Wives, a tradition that involved punishing women for gossiping and nagging by humiliating them in front of a huge crowd in the town square, then plunging them repeatedly into the harbor.
 Although the performance is presented in a dramatic and humorous way, it does leave you with some food for thought.

 So off I went for some quiet time by the water.
 I found a bench under a tree and sat soaking in the beauty of St. George’s Harbour, enjoying the breeze, and sharing my lunch with the birds.
 I was soon joined by a woman decked out in so much silver jewelry that I became aware of the sound of her clanging bangles before actually seeing her.
 We chatted for a few minutes.
 I discovered that she was on her first solo cruise and had just disembarked from the ship to have a stroll around town.
 Solo travelers are everywhere!

 A short time later, along came a four-legged local and his two-legged companion.
 I was pleased to make the acquaintance of the apparently famous Smokey the Dachshund.
 Smokey is an award-winning show dog, and his owner told me all about his many accomplishments.
 He also shared his theories about 9/11, the financial collapse, American politics, China, and the internet.
 It was a pretty wide-ranging discussion – well, more a monologue, really – but incredibly entertaining.

 I'm so glad that I plunked myself down in Bob Burns Memorial Park that day.
 After exploring the town on foot with a group, by sitting still on my own in a public space, I opened myself up to meeting new people.
 In this case, I met both another traveler and a local, which not only added some color to my day, but also makes my memories of my visit to St. George’s a little more special.